gpiantoni/gridgen/docs/parameters.md

 - **fit** (required by command `fit`)
   - **method**: (str) method to use (brute includes simplex as a second step).
 Values: [brute, simplex].
 Default: brute
   - **correlation**: (str, optional) 'parametric' (Pearson, default) or 'nonparametric' (rank).
 Values: [parametric, nonparametric].
 Default: parametric
-  - **morphology**: (str, optional) how to compute the distance of the morphology.
+  - **distance**: (str, optional) how to compute the distance of the morphology.
 Values: [ray, minimum, view, cylinder, pdf].
 Default: ray
   - **maximum_distance**: (float, optional) maximum distance between electrode and pial surface.
 Exact interpretation depends on the type of `morphology`.
 Default: 10
+  - **penalty**: , optional) exponent when computing the penalty from the distance.
+Morphology = 1 / distance ** penalty.
+More simply, 1 = activity decreases linearly with distance; 2 = activity decreases with the square of the distance.
+Default: 1
   - **steps**
     - **x**: (float, optional) Step size in mm for x-direction, for method simplex
     - **y**: (float, optional) Step size in mm for y-direction, for method simplex